 #4 – Chrono Trigger

-It is hard to find a game with more memorable tracks than Chrono Trigger.
-This soundtrack was primarily composed by Yasunori Mitsude, even though Final Fantasy composer Nobuo Uematsu is credited for several tracks that he made after he was asked to replace Yasunori, who had to be hospitalized for stomach ulcers.
-Make no mistake though – this is primarily a Mitsude score, with him composing an astonishing 69 tracks for the game (Uematsu composed an additional 9, and collaborated with Yasunori on “Boss Battle 1”.
+It is hard to find a game with a more memorable soundtrack than Chrono Trigger.
+The songs were primarily composed by Yasunori Mitsude, even though Final Fantasy composer Nobuo Uematsu is credited for several tracks that he made after he was asked to replace Yasunori, who had to be hospitalized for stomach ulcers.
+Make no mistake though – this is primarily a Mitsude score, with him composing an astonishing 69 tracks for the game (Uematsu composed an additional 9, and collaborated with Yasunori on “Boss Battle 1.”
 Tsuyoshi composed an additional 4 tracks for the added content on the Playstation release).

-These songs conjure a wide range of emotion, and some of them are downright beautiful.
-Chrono Trigger is one of the most highly regarded games of all time, and it wouldn’t have become what it has had it not been for this breathtaking score.
+These songs conjure a wide range of emotion, and most of them are downright beautiful.
+Chrono Trigger is one of the most highly regarded games of all time, and it wouldn’t have become what it has if it weren’t for this breathtaking score.

 #3 – Donkey Kong Country